Parish of The Holy Family

 St Joseph's Morrinsville

-Morrinsville became a parish from Te Aroha in 1927, with Father Shore as the Parish Priest.
-The presbytery, still in use (as at 2023), was opened by Bishop Liston on 7th October 1928, with Father Shore named the “Rector” (as recorded on the foundation stone).
+Morrinsville became a Parish from Te Aroha in 1927, with Fr.
+Shore as the Parish Priest.
+The presbytery, still in use to this day, was opened by Bishop Liston on 7th October 1928, with Father Shore named the “Rector” (as recorded on the foundation stone).
 St Joseph’s School was opened in 1930, staffed by the Sisters of Our Lady of the Missions.
-(Three Sisters are buried in the “Historic Cemetery” in Thames St.)

 Three churches have stood on the current site.
 On 14 November 1965 the second St Joseph’s Church was opened, “a distinctive brick and concrete structure which … attempted to translate into modern idiom the soaring arches of the medieval Gothic.”
 Father O’Connor was the Parish Priest at the time, and was “very fixed in his views as to the design of the church.”
 (Both quotes from earlier parish history.)
 Difficulties were experienced with leakage, condensation, ineffective heating, poor lighting and draughtiness.

-In March 2014, this second church was demolished to make way for the present church.
+In early 2014, this second church was demolished to make way for the present church.
 Bishop Denis Browne DD officially opened and dedicated the new church under the patronage of St Joseph, on Sunday 14th December 2014.
+Read more here

 St Mary's Paeroa